 Hensche took Hawthorne's concept of the simplification of color relationships one step further.
 He had his students paint a collection of different colored wood blocks set on a table in full sun.
 This exercise served to heighten the students perception of color.
 It was the study of the color blocks at different times of day under different light conditions that challenged the students to see the varying light keys and record what they actually saw.
 Meanwhile, on a practical level, Hawthorne's putty knife had served its teaching purpose and the palette knife took its place.

 For Hensche, the essential elements of visual logic were "light key, masses and variations of masses."
 Hensche often quoted Cezanne, "every form change is a color change."
 This emphasis on form distinguishes him as an American Impressionist.

 The Hensche Students

-, who had spent many summers traveling to The Cape School to paint, told John Ebersberger
+spent their summers traveling to The Cape School to paint.
+The Egelis and Anderson told John Ebersberger

 , Josephine Beebe and Bonnie Roth Anderson, joining Cedric and Joanette Egeli

 .
 Abigail McBride